Animals available for adoption – Updated March 2017

 Bella and Roxy – At main rescue centre

 Bella and Roxy!
 Looking for their furever home together!
 Bella is 1 year old and is a mini Rex and Roxy is 8 months old Rex cross!
-This pair are looking for an outdoor home with lots of space, possible shed with free roam time.
-Mum and daughter pair love playing together and would benefit from a child free or older children home 🏡
+This pair are looking for an outdoor home with lots of space, possible shed/playhouse with attached run/aviary.
+Bella and Roxy both love snuggling up together and taking naps, they also spend time independently investigating things and getting up to mischief.
+They love forage boxes and their veggies.
+Mum and daughter pair love playing together and would benefit from a child free or older children home.
+They are both spayed and vaccinated against myxo, VHD1 and VHD2 🏡

 Dorris and Bert – In foster care

 Dorris and Bert are both lovely bunnies!
 They are friendly and ready for fun!
 They are neutered and vaccinated against myxo, VHD1 and VHD2.
 They are currently looking for an indoor home due to being indoors in foster care, however come spring they will be able to go outside.
 They love playing both inside and outside and are sociable rabbits.
 Bert is a Netherland dwarf cross and Dorris is a Dutch cross.
+They both like their nose strokes and can become confident when they’ve gained their humans trust!
 They love dandelions and their hay!
 Could you give these gorgeous rabbits a furever home?

 Anne and Harvey – In foster care

 Anne and Harvey are a harmonious pair, this brother and sister pair love each other and love running around their foster mums garden!
 Anne is happy for her brother Harvey to take all the nose strokes as shes still learning about humans!
 Bananna is their favorite treat but they eat all their hay too!
 This pair have come on so well since they came in to us and we believe they would continue to grow confidence in a furever home to call their own!
-They are around 2-3 years old.
+They are around 2-3 years old, neutered and vaccinated against myxo, VHD1 and VHD2.

 Snowy and Brownie – Foster care